top of page

 The Monk Who "Bought" a Ferrari

 Recently, I was scrolling through LinkedIn when I came across the profile of a senior ex-colleague of mine who apparently switched careers.
 She has now added a new credential: Certified Life Coach, from a "Monk" founded Coaching School.
-It caught my attention.
-The name of the school was familiar and actually the "Monk" who founded the school is currently a bestselling author and viral content creator known for spiritual quotes, celebrity interviews, and a book themed around m
+It caught my attention because the name of the school was familiar and actually the "Monk" who founded the school is currently a bestselling author and viral content creator known for spiritual quotes, celebrity interviews, and a book themed a

 mentallurgical